 The Houthis seem willing to enter negotiations, but the Riyadh-led coalition has remained defiant.

 Concern over the Islamic Republic of Iran’s (IRI) support for the Houthis was one reason the KSA backed the government of Yemen’s President Abd-Rabbu Mansour Hadi.
-Echoing the Saudi and Emirati portrayal of the Houthis as Iranian proxies, the Trump administration has continued to back the coalition as part of a broader pressure campaign against the Tehran.
+Echoing the Saudi and Emirati portrayal of the Houthis as Iranian proxies, the Trump administration has continued to back the coalition as part of a broader pressure campaign against Tehran.

 However, the war has only strengthened what had been relatively minor bonds between the Houthis and Iran, making Saudi concerns self-fulfilling.
 Iran, for its part, has found a relatively inexpensive way of targeting Saudi Arabia, which is spending significantly more resources to continue the war.